-- The work presented by the candidate was audible, clear and accurate and had a sense of fluency most of the time.
+- ▶ The work presented by the candidate was audible, clear and accurate and had a sense of fluency most of the time.
 There was some good use of integrated vocal and physical skills within the space, used to support characterisation and/or narrative and clear choices of interpretation. - The candidate demonstrated a good level of understanding of the material and technique in the performance. - The candidate performed the original scene with confidence, communicating an imagined situation with creativity and coherence most of the time. - There was an ability to engage the audience, communicating meaning and mood with an appearance of ease and confidence most of the time. - The candidate reflected on the work with some confidence, communicating a good level of understanding of the material and technique.

 - The work presented by the candidate was audible, clear and accurate and had a sense of fluency some of the time.
-There was some use of integrated vocal and physical skills within the space to support characterisation and/or narrative and some clear choices of interpretation. - The candidate demonstrated a reasonable understanding of the material and technique in the performance. - There was an awareness of audience, communicating meaning and mood with an appearance of ease and confidence some of the time. - ▶ The candidate reflected on the work with some confidence, communicating a reasonable understanding of the material and technique.
+There was some use of integrated vocal and physical skills within the space to support characterisation and/or narrative and some clear choices of interpretation. - The candidate demonstrated a reasonable understanding of the material and technique in the performance. - The candidate performed the original scene with some confidence, communicating an imagined situation with creativity and coherence some of the time. - There was an awareness of audience, communicating meaning and mood with an appearance of ease and confidence some of the time. - The candidate reflected on the work with some confidence, communicating a reasonable understanding of the material and technique.